wp-plugins/wp-issues-crm/readme.txt

 == Changelog ==
+= 2.2.71 =
+* Fix missing display of last_updated_time and last_updated_by on Option Group Add screen
+* Fix field delete button in Option Group Add screen
 = 2.2.7 =
 * Add autocomplete for name and address fields
 * Add title search for activity issue field